What are the Symptoms of Running Overtraining? Recognize the Signs

 Your condition hasn’t improved much?

 Then we recommend seeing a doctor.
-You shouldn’t take symptoms of fatigue lightly: you are at a much higher risk of injury when your body is exhausted.
+You shouldn’t take running overtraining symptoms or fatigue lightly: you are at a much higher risk of injury when your body is exhausted.
 And an injury can often mean having to take an even longer break from training than squeezing in a short rest day here and there.

 Do you want to train and recover according to a plan, but not alone?
 Join the running network of adidas Runners: use their wide range of training options to get through the running season injury-free and prepare for next year’s personal bests in the off-season.